Code-Institute-Submissions/queenisabaer-letter-match/README.md

      The warning is due to import of the Google fonts.
 - **[JSHint](https://jshint.com/)**
   - result for sript.js <br>
   On the first attempt there were some warnings about missing semicolons.
-After adding this to my javascript, no further warnings or errors were detected.
+After adding the missing semicolons to my javascript, no further warnings or errors were detected.<br>
     ![JSHint result](documentation/readme/jshint-letter-match.png)

 2. **Lighthouse Test** <br>